wsaihopfsg/ROS_driver/README.md

   * The code should be able to `catkin_make` and build without error.
 In my example the executable is located at ` C:\ros_catkin_ws\src\catkin\bin\devel\lib\pf_driver\ros_main.exe`

+Remaining issues:
+  * How to include the vcpkg libraries properly
+  * How to use use ros_main with roslaunch?